kiewic/PowerBI-WaffleChart/Readme.md

-#Microsoft Power BI Visuals Documentation
+#Power BI Visuals Documentation

-This guide is meant to provide insight on PowerBI visual tools and APIs in addition to a tutorial to creating your first PowerBI visual.
+Learn how to build Power BI visuals.
+We're still working on these docs, but they should be ready by 8/2/2016.

 ##Developing Your First PowerBI Visual